 Coaches make sessions active using teaching aids, upbeat music and a wide variety of activities that create a motivational environment and promote learning and skaters progress at their own rate.
 Our coaches continuously monitor progress and skills of each skater and will use their discretion to move skaters into the appropriate program.

-CanSkaters may graduate to our Advanced CanSkate and Junior Programs.
+CanSkaters may graduate to the Cochrane Skating's Club Advanced CanSkate and Junior STARSkate Programs.

 - Skates fit comfortably and there is sufficient ankle support